Fees and Fiscal Information

 Students who have not paid any portion of their tuition fee liability by the established university payment deadline will continue to be held fee liable for these courses, but will not be allowed to attend these courses until payment is made in full and the student has been re-registered.

-To re-register for courses, students must submit a completed petition to the Office of the University Registrar for review by the University Student Petitions Committee.
+To re-register for courses, students must submit a Re-Enrollment Request form to the Office of the University Registrar.
 Students who re-register after being withdrawn for non-payment of tuition fees will be subject to both late registration and late payment fees.

 Refund of Tuition Fees